 Xbox Sim Racers

 In contrast to PlayStation compatibility, Xbox compatibility is driven from the steering wheel.
 This means that you can connect your Xbox compatible steering wheel to any current Fanatec wheel base, and your entire setup will become Xbox compatible.

-Hopefully this guide has helped you through the Fanatec ecosystem.
+Hopefully, this guide has helped you through the Fanatec ecosystem and has shown you some of Fanatec’s best sim racing products.
 Once you understand the way Fanatec design their different products, and especially the compatibility quirks detailed above.
 It does get much easier to start to build a sim racing setup that will fit your exact requirements.

 You can use the links below to shop for your favourite sim racing products, or for any products that we may have recommended.
 These links are affiliate links, and will earn us a small commission, with no additional cost for you.